Skip to main content

 What should I order at Blue by Eric Ripert?

 Go with the multi-course seafood menu rather than building your own order — the format is where the kitchen performs at its highest level.
-The conch with cucumber and yuzu emulsion showcases local Caribbean ingredients, and the pounded tuna over foie gras on toasted baguette is a Le Bernardin signature carried over to the Grand Cayman menu.
+The conch with cucumber and yuzu emulsion showcases local Caribbean ingredients, the pounded tuna over foie gras on toasted baguette is a Le Bernardin signature carried over to the Grand Cayman menu.
 If your table includes a non-seafood diner, the vegetarian menu is a serious option, not an afterthought.

 Is Blue by Eric Ripert good for a special occasion?

 Yes, this is one of the clearest cases on Grand Cayman for a milestone dinner.
 It holds AAA 5 Diamond status and 91 points from La Liste (2026), the kind of credentials that make the price point defensible for anniversaries, proposals, or a once-per-trip occasion.
-The Ritz-Carlton setting adds logistical ease — valet, formal service, and a wine list of over 700 vintages at $$$ pricing.
+The Ritz-Carlton setting adds logistical ease — valet, formal service, a wine list of over 700 vintages at $$$ pricing.
 If the occasion calls for the island's most formal dining room, this is the booking.

 Is Blue by Eric Ripert good for solo dining?